 The alternative would be to work with someone who can make it happen for you i.e. help you to come up with the ideas and actually get them published via your blog, MailChimp newsletter and social media accounts.
 There are many ways to get all of this done, without soaking up all of your working day.

 I hope that this blog has helped to answer the question: How many words should you write for Google?

 Here are some other blog posts on content creation which may help:

 Coming up with new ideas and finding time to think

-Written by marketing consultant, trainer, speaker and author Nigel Temple.
+Written by marketing consultant, trainer, copywriter and author Nigel Temple.

-Nigel is available for hire as a marketing consultant, marketing trainer or marketing speaker.
+Nigel is available for hire as a marketing consultant, marketing trainer or copywriter.